Table of Contents

 Introduction

-This is my idea for how a distributed, federated, end-to-end encrypted dating app could work taking into account the guaranteed probability of violence against minority groups.
-The app aims to balance human rights (privacy) with usability; however, privacy is more important than usability, and privacy must not be sacrificed in order to increase user adoption.
+This is my idea for how a decentralized, federated, end-to-end encrypted dating app could work taking into account the probabilities of violence against minority groups.
+This high level design document of a theoretical app aims to balance human rights (privacy) with usability; however, privacy is more important than usability, and privacy must not be sacrificed in order to increase user adoption.
 This app doesn't aim to solve societal problems, only to reduce tech harms.
 Inspiration for this app includes: Ricochet, Cwtch, Ricochet Refresh, and Tinder.

 This blog post is licesned as Attribution-ShareAlike 4.0 International.